Mary Wells Lawrence: Education and early years

-Lawrence was born in Youngstown, Ohio, United States.
-In the late 1940s, she studied for two years at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, where she met industrial design student Burt Wells.
-While there she became a member of Kappa Alpha Theta.
+Mary Georgene Berg was born in Youngstown, Ohio, in 1928.
+Beginning in 1946, she studied for two years at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, where she joined Kappa Alpha Theta sorority and met industrial design student Burt Wells.
 In 1949, they married and moved to Youngstown, Ohio.
 She began her advertising career there in 1951, as a copywriter for McKelvey's department store.
-She relocated to New York City, where she studied theatre and drama.
+She relocated to New York City, where she studied theater and drama.
 By 1952, she had become Macy's fashion advertising manager.
 She divorced Wells that year, only to remarry him in 1954.
-Lawrence worked as a copywriter and copy group head at McCann Erickson in 1953, later joining the Lennen & Newell advertising agency's "brain trust."
+At the time known as “Mary Wells,” Berg worked as a copywriter and copy group head at McCann Erickson in 1953, later joining the Lennen & Newell advertising agency's "brain trust".
 In 1957, she began a seven-year tenure at Doyle Dane Bernbach (now DDB Worldwide).
-In her 2002 book, A Big Life in Advertising, Lawrence cited DDB partners James Edwin Doyle, Maxwell Dane, and William Bernbach as significant influences on her subsequent career.
+In her 2002 book, A Big Life in Advertising, Berg cited DDB partners James Edwin Doyle, Maxwell Dane, and William Bernbach as significant influences on her subsequent career.

-Family

-Lawrence had two daughters with Bert Wells, Pamela and Kathy.
-She divorced Bert a second time in 1965, and married former Braniff International Airways president Harding Lawrence on November 25, 1967.
-Mr. Lawrence had four children: sons Harding, Jr., who died in infancy, James B., State R.,and one daughter, Deborah.
-He died on February 16, 2002, at age 81 of pancreatic cancer.